ricdigi/ricdigi.github.io/src/content/research/research_ros2control.md

   <img src="/img/research/research_assets_ros2control/diff_drive_arch_2.png" alt="Arduino bldc driver" style="max-width:60%; height:auto;">
 <p>

 **Figure 6:** The image above illustrates the **controller side abstraction**.
 On the right, the **Controller Manager** is shown, interfacing with the hardware via the **Resource Manager**, which exposes the relevant command and state interfaces.
-The Controller Manager reads the `.yaml` configuration file and loads the specified controllers—here, only one is used: the [diff_drive_controller](https://control.ros.org/humble/doc/ros2_controllers/diff_drive_controller/doc/userdoc.html).
+The Controller Manager reads the `.yaml` configuration file and loads the specified controllers—here, two are used: the [diff_drive_controller](https://control.ros.org/humble/doc/ros2_controllers/diff_drive_controller/doc/userdoc.html) and the [joint_state_broadcaster](https://control.ros.org/humble/doc/ros2_controllers/joint_state_broadcaster/doc/userdoc.html).

-TODO- join state publisher?

-This controller receives a target linear velocity (forward/backward) and an angular velocity around the vertical axis (perpendicular to the motion plane).
+The `diff_drive_controller` receives a target linear velocity (forward/backward) and an angular velocity around the vertical axis (perpendicular to the motion plane).
 Based on the robot’s kinematics, it computes velocity commands for the left and right motors.

-It also uses encoder feedback to publish joint state updates and broadcast coordinate frame transforms over standard ROS 2 topics.
+In addition to the `diff_drive_controller`, the `joint_state_broadcaster` is also loaded.
+While it does not control any hardware, it reads joint states from the hardware interfaces and publishes them to the `/joint_states` topic.
+This is crucial for visualization in tools like RViz and for enabling other ROS 2 components that subscribe to joint states.
+As a controller, it integrates cleanly into the `ros2_control` framework and is managed by the Controller Manager like any other controller.

 ### Defining the Robot Structure and Control Interfaces with Xacro